-For example, if you have a 60 Hz sine tone, the harmonics of 60 Hz would be whole number multiples of the fundamental (60 Hz), such as, 120 Hz (60 X 2), 180 Hz (60 X 3), 240 Hz (60 X 4), etc. If you have energy in these harmonics then that will be reflected in a distorted sine wave signal.
+For example, if you have a 60 Hz sine tone, the harmonics of 60 Hz would be whole number multiples of the fundamental (60 Hz), such as 120 Hz (60 X 2), 180 Hz (60 X 3), 240 Hz (60 X 4), etc. If you have energy in these harmonics then that will be reflected in a distorted sine wave signal.
 The Total Harmonic Distortion is a measure of how much harmonic content there is in a signal.
 A large THD value would indicate that there is significant harmonic content in the sine signal.
 The physical reality of a high THD is that there is some weakness or malfunction of your shaker system.

 Results from Simulated Procedure

-Although the data collected in the sine sweep test could be analyzed in many different ways, we recommend the use of the Total Harmonic Distortion plot to evaluate the shaker performance.
+Although the data collected in the sine sweep test could be analyzed in many different ways, we recommend using the THD plot to evaluate the shaker performance.
 We do this, in part, due to the clear visual clues that are provided in the THD plot – clearing demonstrating if something is awry with the shaker system.

-From running a sine sweep and analyzing the data from the perspective of the THD, a test engineer can evaluate the shaker’s performance.
+By running a sine sweep and analyzing the data from the perspective of the THD, a test engineer can evaluate the shaker’s performance.
 When the shaker first arrives at the laboratory testing facility, the THD of the shaker can be established.
 That value should be low – certainly less than 10%, across the frequency spectrum.
 In the case of our laboratory’s Unholtz Dickie shaker, the THD is less than 1% across the frequency spectrum (Figure 3).
 When a laboratory testing facility establishes the baseline THD for a shaker, then each monthly or quarterly shaker validation test should produce a similar THD response.

-If something is not right with the shaker, then the THD response will vary from the baseline value.
+If something is wrong with the shaker, the THD response will vary from the baseline value.
 In our simulated shaker validation test, the loose wrench vibrated so much on the head expander that the THD deviated greatly from the baseline THD and greatly exceeded the 10% value for much of the frequency spectrum (Figure 3).
 The loose wrench scenario is obviously an extreme situation, but it illustrates well the value of comparing THD values.

 Test engineers would do well to regularly check the validity and reliability of their shaker system.
 A simple way to perform a shaker validation test is to run a sine sweep across the frequency spectrum of the shaker and evaluate the THD of the system.
-Once a base-line THD is established, future THD responses can be compared to the original base-line value.
+Once a baseline THD is established, future THD responses can be compared to the original baseline value.

 This method certainly has its advantages.
 First, it accurately covers an entire range of frequencies, not just an isolated, single frequency as done in system check.
-Secondly, shaker performance standards are produced using sine sweeps, so evaluating shaker performance in the lab should be accomplished with the same kind of a test.
+Secondly, shaker performance standards are produced using sine sweeps, so evaluating shaker performance in the lab should be accomplished with the same kind of test.
 Finally, a sine test evaluated with the Total Harmonic Distortion plot is a very easy and simple way to determine if the system is operating as it should.